MVP

 Also, bad coding messes up the reliability of the software and makes users unhappy.
 As mistakes pile up, the system doesn't work as well, and users have a bad time using it, feeling annoyed and unsatisfied.

 This doesn't just cause technical problems but also hurts the reputation of the organization, makes customers less loyal, and affects profits.
-By understanding these results well,
+By understanding these results well, development teams can work to fix coding problems early, strengthen their code, and set themselves up for success in the competitive world of software development.

 Here are the most impactful consequences of bad coding for your project: